BuzzerFelix/Dominions5WOTFTrainer/README.md

 # Dominions5WOTFTrainer

-It's my New Trainer for Dominions 5 WOTF(Warrior of the Faith)
+It's my New Trainer for Dominions 5 WOTF(Warriors of the Faith)

 Enjoy to use this... :D